Tylecodon wallichii (Harv.) Toelken

 Cotyledon wallichii, Tyledocon papillaris subsp. wallichii, Tylecodon wallichii subsp. wallichii

 Tylecodon wallichii is a small, sparingly branched succulent shrub with a grayish-black main stem and gray-green branches.
 It grows up to 32 inches (80 cm) tall.
-The mains stem is up to 2.4 inches (6 cm) in diameter, while the branches are up to 0.6 inches (1.5 cm) in diameter.
-They are densely covered with long phyllopodia, which are sometimes replaced by a peeling bark.
+The main stem is up to 2.4 inches (6 cm) in diameter, while the branches are up to 0.6 inches (1.5 cm) in diameter.
+They are densely covered with long phyllopodia, sometimes replaced by a peeling bark.
 Leaves are cylindrical or slightly grooved above, tapering toward the apex, curved inwards, up to 4.8 inches (12 cm) long, and up to 0.2 inches (0.5 cm) in diameter.
-They are grey-green to grey-brown and crowded at branch tips.
-Flowers are greenish-yellow, tubular, up to 0.5 inches (1.3 cm) long.
-They appear in summer, when the plant sheds its leaves, on tall branched stems.
+They are grey-green to grey-brown and crowded at the tip of the branches.
+Flowers are greenish-yellow, tubular, and up to 0.5 inches (1.3 cm) long.
+They appear on tall branched stems when the plant sheds its leaves in summer.

 The specific epithet "wallichii" honors Nathaniel Wallich (1786-1854), a Danish surgeon and botanist who worked in Calcutta, India.
 He was involved in the early development of the Calcutta Botanical Garden and prepared a catalog of more than 20,000 specimens.

 How to Grow and Care for Tylecodon wallichii

 Soil: Well-draining soil mix is the key to healthy Tylecodon.
 Poor drainage and overwatering most commonly cause root rot in both indoor and outdoor plants.

 Light: Tylecodons can survive direct sunlight exposure without any problems, but they will grow beautifully when in shadow.